meetoseh/backend/docs/db/inapp_notifications.md

   - `x`: the user clicked the x to dismiss the prompt to buy the pack
   - `buy_now`: the user clicked the buy now button to start a checkout session.

-- Isaiah Course (`oseh_ian_1DsXw1UM0_cQ_PRglgchcg`) directs the user to their purchases page so they know where to access their Isaiah Course.
+- Isaiah's Resilient Spirit Course (`oseh_ian_1DsXw1UM0_cQ_PRglgchcg`) directs the user to their purchases page so they know where to access their Isaiah Course.
+This notification is specifically for resilient spirit.
 Actions:

   - `lets_go`: the user hit the lets go button to go to their purchases tab

+- Isaiah's Elevate Within Course (`oseh_ian_OFStGm3QKzII9onuP3CaCg`) - Isaiah's elevate within course.
+Same actions as the resilient spirit.

 - Request Notifications (`oseh_ian_k1hWlArw-lNX3v9_qxJahg`) asks the user to enable notifications on their device.
 Actions: